Zoclee/xojo-mongodb/README.md

 Installation
 ------------

-Simply import the BSONSerializer and MongoDriver modules into your project.
+Simply import the BSONSerializer, JSONSerializer and MongoDriver modules into your project.
 The module files are located in the [src folder](https://github.com/alwyn1024/mongodb-xojodriver/tree/master/src) of the repository.

 Example Code
 ------------